 Everybody has to do it a little differently, but those who succeed generally share certain characteristics.
 Here are some tips that will help you learn, succeed, and survive as a college student.

-- 1Proper Studying.When it comes to studying, avoid procrastinating at all cost.
+- 1When it comes to studying, avoid procrastinating at all cost.
 College academics, especially during the first and second semesters, are generally not difficult.
 However, unlike high school, college education demands you to start building your education from the bottom up.
-So instead of telling yourself that you will bounce back on the later years in college, it is best to start working hard the moment you step into college in order to be ready for your later years.Advertisement
+So instead of telling yourself that you will bounce back on the later years in college, it is best to start working hard the moment you step into college in order to be ready for your later years.Proper Studying.Advertisement

 How to Help Your Child Prepare for College Life